-- The job is generally a mixture of office and site work and the amount of time spent in each location varies depending on the role and sector.
-Some jobs are mainly office-based with much of the work being concerned with design and estimating and with only a short amount of time being spent on site planning and coordinating installation.
+- Your time will usually be divided between office and site work, with the amount of time you dedicate to each varying depending on your role and sector.
+Some jobs are mainly office-based, where much of the work is centred around design and estimating, and only a short amount of time is spent on-site planning and co-ordinating installation.

-- Sites include every type of building from brand new developments, to ancient heritage properties.
-Each may require you to develop specialist skills.
+- You could work on a range of building types, from brand new developments to ancient heritage properties.
+There are many opportunities to develop specialist skills.

-- Self-employment and freelance work is sometimes possible.
+- Self-employment and freelance work are sometimes possible.
 Those with chartered status and extensive experience may establish themselves as independent consultants.

-- The profession has been traditionally separated into electrical and mechanical roles, but the job is becoming increasingly multidisciplinary and diverse, with opportunities to specialise in many areas and an emphasis on low carbon technologies.
+- The profession is traditionally separated into electrical and mechanical roles, but the job is becoming increasingly multidisciplinary and diverse, with opportunities to specialise in many areas, and a current emphasis on low-carbon technologies.

-- Overseas work or travel is available, with UK-qualified building services engineers being in demand throughout the world.
+- Overseas work or travel is available, with UK-qualified building services engineers in demand across the globe.

-Entry to the career of building services engineer is typically via an engineering qualification.
-In particular, a degree in one of the following subjects will be useful:
+Entry into building services engineering is typically via an engineering qualification.
+A degree in one of the following subjects will be useful:

 - other engineering degrees.